Alternative Format Materials

 - How to Download Files from Google Drive

-- How to Use Speech-to-Text in Read & Write Gold with PDF Files
+- How to Use Text-to-Speech in Read & Write Gold with PDF Files

-- How to Use Speech-to-Text in Read & Write Gold with Microsoft Word Files
+- How to Use Text-to-Speech in Read & Write Gold with Microsoft Word Files

 - Why do I have to show proof of purchase?
 Material in textbooks is protected under copyright laws; as such, students are required to purchase textbooks before an alternative format can be provided.